 I graduated from Oklahoma State University with a B.S. in strategic communications.
-I work at a marketing agency in Dallas, and I one day hope to go back to school to get another B.S. in dietetics and nutrition.
+I work full-time at a marketing agency in Dallas, and I am attending school part-time at Texas Woman’s University to fulfill my dream of getting a B.S. in Dietetics and Nutrition.

 I love animals, so I’ve fostered dogs through local animal rescues and I try to learn as much as possible about how they (dogs) communicate.
-I have two four-legged children, one is a dog named Bennett, the other is a kitten named Gigi.
-I have lost many (many) nights of sleep because of these two, but my heart couldn’t be more full of love for them.
+I have one four-legged child, a dog named Bennett.
+I have lost many (many) nights of sleep because of him, but my heart couldn’t be more full of love.

 I love to write, cook, and practice yoga.
-I’m in the process of becoming a certified yoga instructor with Core Power Yoga.
+I’m a certified yoga instructor who teaches at Core Power Yoga.
 I’m an avid true-crime fanatic, and I’m subscribed to entirely too many podcasts to count (not just true crime).
 I enjoy curling up with a good book, and if someone will let me, I have dreams of one day flipping a house.

 I’m really just like any other twenty-five-year-old trying to navigate my way through life.